awsdocs/amazon-cloudfront-developer-guide/doc_source/create-function.md

 Before you create a function, you must write the function code\.
 For more information about writing a function, see [Writing function code \(programming model\)](writing-function-code.md)\.
 For example code that can help you get started, see [Example code](functions-example-code.md)\.

 When you create a new function in CloudFront Functions, the function is in the `DEVELOPMENT` stage\.
 In this stage, you can [test the function](test-function.md), and [update it](update-function.md) if necessary\.
-When you’re ready to use your function with a CloudFront distribution, you [publish the function](publish-function.md), which copies it from the `DEVELOPMENT` stage to `LIVE`\.
-When it’s in the `LIVE` stage, you can [associate the function with a distribution’s cache behavior](associate-function.md)\.
+When you're ready to use your function with a CloudFront distribution, you [publish the function](publish-function.md), which copies it from the `DEVELOPMENT` stage to `LIVE`\.
+When it's in the `LIVE` stage, you can [associate the function with a distribution's cache behavior](associate-function.md)\.

 You can create a function in the CloudFront console or with the AWS Command Line Interface \(AWS CLI\)\.